boltlabs-inc/key-mgmt-demo/README.md

 ## What's Next

-In the next development phase, we will demonstrate the following functionality in the `DamsClient`:
+In the next development phase, we will demonstrate the following functionality in the `LockKeeperClient`:

 * A remote client and signing key support in addition to arbitrary keys
 * An updated demo app that exercises the remote client API